Updated April 2026

 Capital One Venture X

-2x miles on every single purchase.
-No category tracking.
-The $300 annual travel credit nearly wipes out the fee.
+2x miles on every purchase. $300 annual travel credit nearly wipes out the $395 fee.
+10,000 anniversary miles every year.
+Priority Pass and Capital One Lounges included.
+Visa Infinite protections on top.

 Annual Fee$395